NBA Rumors: D’Angelo Russell, Terry Rozier Emerge As Magic’s Top FA Targets In 2019, Per ‘Basketball Insider’

 Between the two incoming restricted free agents, Terry Rozier is considered the Magic’s top option next summer.
 Despite receiving plenty of interest from other NBA teams, the Celtics made it clear to the entire league that they have no interest in moving Rozier before the February NBA trade deadline.
 The Celtics see Rozier as insurance if something bad happens again to Kyrie Irving during the 2018-19 NBA season.

 However, Terry Rozier’s days in Boston are already numbered.
-When the Celtics decided not to give him a contract extension, Rozier revealed that he’s planning to sign with a team that can assure him a starting role and a decent contract.
-The two things that NBA teams like the Magic can offer.
+When the Celtics decided not to give him a contract extension, Rozier revealed that he’s planning to sign with a team that can assure him a starting role and a decent contract; two things that NBA teams like the Magic can offer.

 Terry Rozier may be underperforming in the 2018-19 NBA season, but when given enough playing time, he can be a reliable contributor on both ends of the floor.
-In the 19 postseason games he played as the Celtics starting point guard, Rozier averaged 16.5 points, 5.3 rebounds, 5.7 assists, and 1.3 steals on 40.6 percent shooting from the field and 34.7 percent shooting from beyond the arc.
+In the 19 postseason games he played as the Celtics starting point guard, Rozier averaged 16.5 points, 5.3 rebounds, 5.7 assists, and 1.3 steals on 40.6 percent shooting from the field, and 34.7 percent shooting from beyond the arc.

 D’Angelo Russell will also be an intriguing option for the Magic.
-However, with Russell currently having a solid season, the Magic may have a hard time stealing him from the Nets even if they can give him a huge offer.
-This season, the former No. 2 overall pick is averaging 18.0 points, 6.2 assists, and 1.2 steals on 42.2 percent shooting from the field and 36.5 percent shooting from beyond the arc.
+However, with Russell currently having a solid season, the Magic may have a hard time stealing him from the Nets, even if they can give him a huge offer.
+This season, the former No. 2 overall pick is averaging 18.0 points, 6.2 assists, and 1.2 steals on 42.2 percent shooting from the field, and 36.5 percent shooting from beyond the arc.